atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 ## Pull subscribers / channels

-Pull subscribers were removed and is replaced by FIFO or ring buffers
+Pull subscribers were removed and are replaced by FIFO or ring buffers.

 ## Interests

 We have added interests to the protocol.
 This allows a few things:

-- Replay missed pubs to a late-joining node
+- Replay missed pubs to a late-joining node.
 - Activate writer-side filtering: a pub is not sent on the network if there is no corresponding sub.